How to Apply Declining Balance Depreciation Formula in Excel: 6 Examples

 Applying Units of Production Formula of Depreciation for Declining Balance in Excel

-• At last, we will drag the Fill Handle downward to make the end of the calculation of depreciation using the units of production method.
-So, you got the depreciation of the declining balance by using the production method’s formula in excel.
+• Drag the Fill Handle downward to make the end of the calculation of depreciation using the units of production method.
+You get the depreciation of the declining balance by using the production method’s formula in Excel.

 Applying Units of Production Formula of Depreciation for Declining Balance in Excel